 When you head out to a restaurant, you expect to have a nice meal.
 Unfortunately, what’s meant to be a memorable experience can turn into a problem if you have an adverse reaction to a food allergy.

 A food allergy from a restaurant can range from minor to severe.
 If you’re injured because of a bad reaction at a restaurant, you may deserve financial compensation.
-Here’s what you need to know from our Las Vegas personal injury attorneys.
+Here’s what you need to know from our Las Vegas personal injury attorney firm.

 Can a Restaurant Be Liable for Food Allergies?